thechillbasu/Kanby/README.md

 ### Time Tracking
 - Tasks automatically start tracking time when moved to In Progress
 - The timer displays elapsed time in real-time (HH:MM:SS format)
-- Time accumulates across multiple sessions
+- Time accumulates across multiple sessions and persists through page refreshes
+- Timer continues accurately even when adding, editing, or deleting other tasks
-- Completed tasks show total time spent in a human-readable format
+- Completed tasks show total time spent in a human-readable format (e.g., "2 hours 15 minutes 30 seconds")

 ### Google Calendar
+1. Click the live clock widget to view the public holiday calendar
-1. Click "Connect Google" button in the header
+2. Click "My Events" button in the header to connect your personal calendar
-2. Authorize the application to access your calendar
+3. Authorize the application to access your calendar (OAuth 2.0)
-3. Click "My Calendar" to view upcoming events
-4. Events are displayed with title, date, time, and location
+4. View your upcoming events with title, date, time, and location
+5. Switch between holiday calendar iframe and personal events list

 ### Theme Switching
 - Click the theme toggle button in the header to switch between dark and light modes